JuliaData/DataFrames.jl/doc/manual.md

 # The DataVec Type

-To express the notion that complex data structure like an `Array` contains missing entries, we need to construct a new data structure that can contain standard Julia values like `Float64` while also allowing the presence of `NA` values.
+To express the notion that a complex data structure like an `Array` contains missing entries, we need to construct a new data structure that can contain standard Julia values like `Float64` while also allowing the presence of `NA` values.

 Of course, a Julian `Array{Any}` would allow us to do this: